Blog

 Judges take probation violations seriously and it could mean jail time for the violator.
 As with any other violation, you are considered innocent until proven guilty.
 However, if you’ve allegedly violated your probation, at your hearing, evidence can weigh heavily against you, and you can face jail or prison time if found guilty.
 The jail time can vary, and it could mean you end up serving the remainder of your sentence in jail or prison.

 When you’re first brought in on a probation violation, you may spend some time in jail, and depending on the circumstances, the judge usually has the option whether or not to grant you bail.
 In most cases, if bail is granted, it will be significantly higher than for the original offense.
-When you need bail for probation violation in Avon and Indianapolis, IN, you can always count on reliable services at Indiana Bail Bonds.
+When you need bail for probation violation in Indianapolis, IN, you can always count on reliable services at Indiana Bail Bonds.
 You can reach us 24/7 by calling 317-423-9300.

 What are the two types of probation violation?